Forbes: Company history

 B. C. Forbes, a financial columnist for the Hearst papers, and his partner Walter Drey, the general manager of the Magazine of Wall Street, founded Forbes magazine on September 15, 1917.
 Forbes provided the money and the name and Drey provided the publishing expertise.
 The original name of the magazine was Forbes: Devoted to Doers and Doings.
 Drey became vice-president of the B.C.
 Forbes Publishing Company, while B.C.
 Forbes became editor-in-chief, a post he held until his death in 1954.
 B.C.
-Forbes was assisted in his later years by his two eldest sons, Bruce Charles Forbes (1916–1964) and Malcolm Forbes (1917–1990).
+Forbes was assisted in his later years by his two eldest sons, Bruce Charles Forbes (1916–1964) and Malcolm Forbes (1919–1990).

 Bruce Forbes took over after his father's death, and his strengths lay in streamlining operations and developing marketing.
-During his tenure, 1954–1964, the magazine's circulation nearly doubled.
+During his tenure, from 1954 to 1964, the magazine's circulation nearly doubled.

 On Bruce's death, his brother Malcolm Forbes became president and chief executive officer of Forbes, and editor-in-chief of Forbes magazine.
 Between 1961 and 1999 the magazine was edited by James Michaels.
 In 1993, under Michaels, Forbes was a finalist for the National Magazine Award.
 In 2006, an investment group Elevation Partners that includes rock star Bono bought a minority interest in the company with a reorganization, through a new company, Forbes Media LLC, in which Forbes Magazine and Forbes.com, along with other media properties, is now a part.
 A 2009 New York Times report said: "40 percent of the enterprise was sold... for a reported $300 million, setting the value of the enterprise at $750 million."
 Three years later, Mark M. Edmiston of AdMedia Partners observed, "It's probably not worth half of that now."
 It was later revealed that the price had been US$264 million.

+In 2021, Forbes Media reported a return to profit, with revenue increasing by 34 percent to $165 million.
+Much of the revenue growth was attributed to Forbes' consumer business, which was up 83 percent year-over-year.
+CEO Mike Federle says that Forbes is built on an audience and business scale with 150 million consumers.